 The average Australian spends 90,000 hours of their life at work.
 So being happy at work is more important than ever.

-As an Employer, there are many obvious benefits to creating a positive workplace culture.
+As an Employer, of Point Cook’s best plumbers no less, there are many obvious benefits to creating a positive workplace culture.
 If employees are happy at work they are more productive in their activities.
 They will take less ‘sickies’ (deeply inherent in the trade and construction industry), as they genuinely care about their job and their employer.
 And if they genuinely care about their employer they will in turn treat the company’s clients with respect and ensure they create a positive experience for them.
 They will remain loyal and stay at the workplace for a long period of time, reducing recruitment costs.
 The list goes on.